 The sale of your principal residence must be reported, along with the principal residence designation, on Schedule 3, Capital Gains (or Losses), of your income tax return.
 In addition, you must also complete Form T2091, Designation of a property as a principal residence by an individual (other than a personal trust).
 The year of acquisition, proceeds of disposition and a description of the property must be included on the form.

 If the gain is fully sheltered, you only need to complete the first page of Form T2091 and no gain needs to be reported on Schedule 3.
+However, the appropriate box (box 1) still needs to be ticked in the principal residence designation section on page 2 of Schedule 3.
 If the gain is not fully sheltered, then any capital gain remaining after applying any available principal residence exemption (as calculated on Form T2091) must be reported on Schedule 3.

-T1135 — remember your foreign reporting: If at any time in the year you own certain specified foreign property with a total aggregate cost of more than CDN$100,000, you are required to file Form T1135, Foreign Income Verification Statement.
+T1135 — remember your foreign reporting: If at any time in the year you own certain specified foreign property with a total cost of more than CDN$100,000, you are required to file Form T1135, Foreign Income Verification Statement.
 This form may be filed electronically.
 Failure to report foreign property on the required information return may result in a penalty.
+Failure to file Form T1135 on time may result in a penalty equal to $25 for each day the failure continues, for a maximum of 100 days ($2,500), or $100, whichever amount is greater.
+More significant penalties may apply if a person knowingly, or under circumstances amounting to gross negligence, fails to file the form.
 In addition, if Form T1135 is not filed on time or includes incorrect or incomplete information, the CRA can reassess your income tax return for up to three years beyond the normal reassessment period.

 Taxpayers who own specified foreign property costing more than CDN$100,000 but less than CDN$250,000 throughout the year have the option of using the simplified reporting method (under Part A of Form T1135).